December 13th, 2011

 turbine to rotate.
 The generator of turbine/generator 125

-generates electrical power in response to the rotation of the
+generates electrical power in response to the rotation of

-turbine.
-That is, the generator converts the rotation of the
+the turbine.
+That is, the generator converts the rotation of

-turbine into electrical power.
+the turbine into electrical power.

-The flow exits the turbme, and thus power system 104, through
+The flow exits the turbme, and thus power system 104,

-152 exiting power system 104 through outlet 150 may be
+the flow 152 exiting power system 104 through outlet 150 may

-returned to the flow 110, as shown in Figure 1.
+be returned to the flow 110, as shown in Figure 1.

 Alternatively, outlet 150 may be located on and open on the